 Fred Collopy, PhD, researches business forecasting, visualization, and the application of design ideas to management.
 He has designed systems for forecasting, desk management, and both abstract and accounting visualization.
 Collopy co-edited the influential 2004 book Managing as Designing, published by Stanford University Press.
 His research has been published in both academic and practitioner journals including Chief Executive and Interfaces, and he has been an expert contributor to Businessweek and Fast Company blogs dealing with innovation, design and management.

-Fairmount Santrol Professor of Social Entrepreneurship; Professor of Organizational Behavior;
+Fairmount Santrol - David L. Cooperrider Professor of Appreciative Inquiry; Professor of Organizational Behavior;

 PhD, Case Western Reserve University

 The next wave of appreciative inquiry sends the strength-based revolution into high gear, way beyond the talent management focus.
 Are you ready to reach beyond silos, make customers part of your team, and establish a positive culture that brings out the best in human beings and business performance?
 Introducing the ‘AI Summit’ method—it’s something a recent CEO study singles out as ‘the best large group method in the world today.’